niemopen/niem-naming-design-rules/ndr6src.md

   <figcaption><a name="fig3-8">Figure 3-8: Message, message model, and metamodel relationships</a></figcaption>
 </figure>

 A NIEM [message](#def) contains properties which are based on objects or literal values.
-These are specified by the Class, Property, and Datatype objects in a NIEM message model, which defines the content of a conforming [message](#def) and the meaning of that content.
-In [figure 3-8](#fig3-8), the item object is defined by the `nc:ItemType` Class object; the literal value is defined by the `xs:string` Datatype object, and the property relationship between the two is defined by the `nc:ItemName` DataProperty object.
+These are specified by the Class, Property, and Datatype objects in a NIEM [message model](#def), which defines the content of a conforming [message](#def) and also defines the meaning of that content.
+In [figure 3-8](#fig3-8), the *item object* is defined by the `nc:ItemType` Class object; the *literal value* (`Wrench`) is defined by the `xs:string` Datatype object, and the property relationship between the two is defined by the `nc:ItemName` DataProperty object.

 ## 3.5 NIEM model representations: XSD and CMF

 The abstract metamodel has two concrete representations:  NIEM XSD and NIEM CMF.
 These are equivalent representations and may be converted from one to the other without loss.
+(NIEMOpen provides free and open-source software tools that perform the conversion; see [Tools](#ref).)

 Every version of NIEM has used a profile of XML Schema (XSD) as a NIEM model representation.
 In XSD, a NIEM model is represented as a schema assembled from a collection of schema documents.
 Every aspect of the metamodel is represented in some way by a schema component.

 XSD as a model representation directly supports conformance testing of NIEM XML messages through schema validation.
 However, JSON developers (and developers working with other formats) cannot use XSD to validate their messages.
 Nor do they want to read XSD specifications of message content.

 NIEM 6 introduces the Common Model Format (CMF), a NIEM model representation intended to support all developers.
-CMF is itself a NIEM-based [message specification](#def).
 CMF is the result of applying the NIEM framework to the information requirements in the metamodel.
+That result is a NIEM-based [message type](#def), which is defined in [CMF](#ref).
+In CMF, a model is represented as an instance of that [message type](#def); that is, a CMF [message](#def), also known as a [model file](#def).

 CMF is a technology-neutral model representation, because:

 * A CMF model can be transformed into XSD for validation of XML messages, and into JSON Schema for validation of JSON messages.

 * A CMF model can itself be represented in XML or JSON, according to developer preference.
 That is, like any other NIEM message, the CMF representation of a model can be serialized in either XML or JSON.
-[Figure 3-9](#fig3-9) shows a portion of the message model from [figure 3-4](#fig3-4) in both XML and JSON syntax.
+For example, [figure 3-9](#fig3-9) shows a portion of the message model from [figure 3-4](#fig3-4) in both XML and JSON syntax.

 ```
 <Class structures:id="nc.ItemType">                              | {
   <Name>ItemType</Name>                                          |   "cmf:Class": {
   <Namespace structures:ref="nc" xsi:nil="true"/>                |     "cmf:Name": "ItemType",
   <DocumentationText>A data type for an article or thing.</Docum |     "cmf:Namespace": { "@id": "#nc" },
-  <ReferenceCode>NONE</ReferenceCode>                            |     "cmf:DocumentationText": "A data type for an article or thing"
+  <ReferenceCode>NONE</ReferenceCode>                            |     "cmf:DocumentationText": "A data type for an article
   <PropertyAssociation>                                          |     "cmf:ReferenceCode": "NONE",
     <DataProperty structures:ref="nc.ItemName" xsi:nil="true"/>  |     "cmf:PropertyAssociation": {
     <MinOccursQuantity>1</MinOccursQuantity>                     |       "cmf:DataProperty": { "@id": "#nc.ItemName" },